Reflections on the Blessings of the Church, the Call to Mission, and Opportunities for the Future

 What are your retirement plans?

-On September 1, we will be on a plane to the Bay Area to watch a Cal football game with my extended family.
-Then we’ll spend time connecting with our kids and grandkids, from Washington State to Germany.
-After that we’ll see.
-I have a couple of pending writing projects, and anything beyond that would be short-term or project based.
+On September 1, Nancy and I will fly to the Bay Area to watch a Cal football game with my extended family.
+Then we’ll spend time with our children and grandchildren—from Washington State to Germany.
+After that, we’ll see.
+I have a couple of writing projects pending, and anything beyond that will be short-term or project-based.

-Nancy enjoys volunteering around literacy for Spanish-speakers.
-I’ll explore volunteer opportunities as well, maybe around immigration services or criminal justice opportunities.
-We’ll for sure be involved in congregational life, and I hope to do quite a bit more with recreation and fitness.
+Nancy enjoys volunteering in literacy for Spanish-speakers.
+I’ll explore volunteer opportunities as well—perhaps in immigration services or criminal justice.
+We’ll certainly remain involved in congregational life, and I hope to spend more time on recreation and fitness.

 Any last thoughts?

-Most important, I’d like to thank every Covenanter of every generation for this little corner of the kingdom that has meant so much to me and my family.
-In the early days there were two questions Covenanters would ask in spurring one another on in discipleship.
-The first was, “How goes your walk with the Lord?”
-And the second was, “Where is it written?”
-Let me use those two themes as my benediction: May a deep love for Jesus always be our center, and may a deep obedience to the word always be our guide.
+Most importantly, I’d like to thank every Covenanter of every generation for this little corner of God’s kingdom that has meant so much to my family and me.
+In the early days, believers would spur one another on with two questions: “How goes your walk with the Lord?” and “Where is it written?”
+Let me use those themes as my benediction: may a deep love for Jesus always be our center, and may a deep obedience to the Word always be our guide.
 Amen.

 Share this post